jwlei/dat110-oblig1-Network-programming/README.md

 You are strongly encouraged to use the [discussion forum](https://hvl.instructure.com/courses/10943/discussion_topics/74045) in Canvas throughout the project.

-The project is to be handed in at the end of week 7 (see deadline in Canvas).
+The project is to be handed in at the beginning of week 7 (see deadline in Canvas).

 ### Overview